Get started with Azure Key Vault

 Azure Key Vault is available in most regions.
 For more information, see the Key Vault pricing page.

-This tutorial uses Azure PowerShell.
 For Cross-Platform Command-Line Interface instructions, see this equivalent tutorial.

 - Azure PowerShell, minimum version of 1.1.0.
 To install Azure PowerShell and associate it with your Azure subscription, see How to install and configure Azure PowerShell.
 If you have already installed Azure PowerShell and do not know the version, from the Azure PowerShell console, type